rdamashek/Generativeprocess/README.md

 warning: Clone succeeded, but checkout failed.
 ```
 The cloned folder was also empty
+... it was because of question marks
 - `dir` for pc list contents
 %%

+- Open up Obsidian
+- In the left ribbon click "Open another vault"
+- "Open folder as vault"
+- Select the vault you just downloaded

+- In the left hand ribbon select "Settings" > "Community Plugins"
+- Turn off safe mode
+- Click browse
+- Search for "Obsidian Git"
+- Click Install
+- In the community plugins tab scroll down and click the switch to turn on "Obsidian git"
+- Set preferences in the plugins settings
+-